 Preview on macOS is a built-in image viewer that allows you to resize images while evaluating resolution and file size.

-Multiple Image Resizing Preview
+Multiple Image Resizing in Preview

 GNU Image Manipulation Program is an open-source image editor for Linux, macOS and PC.

-Image Resizing with GNU Image Manipulation Program
+Image Resizing in GNU Image Manipulation Program

 This work by the Reed College Library is licensed under a Creative Commons CC-BY Attribution 4.0 International License.